Generic derivations on algebraically bounded structures II. Model theoretical properties: Conjectures and open problems

 \textbf{Funding} Both authors are members of the ``National Group for Algebraic and Geometric Structures, and their Applications'' (GNSAGA-INDAM).
-This research is part of the project Indam Intensive Period ``Model Theory and tame expansions of topological Fields'' Naples.
-19~May--18~July 2025.
+The authors acknowledge financial support from INdAM (Istituto Nazionale di Alta Matematica), particularly through the Intensive Period in Model Theory, ``Model Theory and tame expansions of topological Fields'', Naples, 19~May--18~July 2025.